 All Natural Beauty Products

-From Rose Hibiscus hydrating face mist to the Tata Harper Resurfacing Mask, these natural products will have any patient feeling revitalized.
+From Osea mineral mist to the Tata Harper Resurfacing Mask, these natural products will have any patient feeling revitalized.
 Self-care and self-love are important on any day of the week but especially on recovery days.
 Help a sistah out by giving the gift of beauty 🙂

 Run Errands, Pick Up Kids, Walk the Dogs, Schedule a Cleaning Service

 This is probably the most practical gift out there for chemo or mastectomy patients.
 It’s basically helping with LIFE which is what’s really needed at the end of the day.
 If you have a good friend or family member going through a hard time, they might appreciate you taking care of these tasks more than anything else.
-Cleaning for a Reason is a non-profit that gives the gift of free house cleaning to women undergoing treatment for any type of cancer.
-To this day they’ve served almost 30,000 women and donated $10,o00,000 in house cleanings!
+Cleaning for a Reason is a non-profit that gives the gift of free house cleaning to people undergoing treatment for any type of cancer.
+To this day they’ve served over 14,000 people and about $5,000,000 in house cleanings!
 If that doesn’t give you ALL the feels, I don’t know what does.

 Thoughtful Words via Greeting Card